-Bananas are one of the most popular snacks in the fitness world.
+Bananas are one of the most popular snacks in the fitness world, but are they actually healthy.
 You’ve probably seen runners or athletes eating bananas before or during a workout.
-Have you ever wondered – are bananas healthy?
+Have you ever wondered if bananas are actually a good choice for walking and fitness?
 How many calories are in a banana anyway?
-How many carbs are in a banana, and is that a bad thing for fitness or weight loss?
+What about how many carbs are in a banana, and is that a bad thing for fitness or walking and weight loss?

 Bananas are actually packed with energy, fiber, and vitamins and make great snacks to eat before or during a workout.
 They do have a bit more calories than other fruits, but it turns out they may be healthier than you think.